-Covered when provided or arranged by your PCP.
-While you are enrolled or have been enrolled with HMSA (in either a group or individual plan), coverage is limited to a one-time only benefit for one outpatient in vitro fertilization procedure ("IVF Benefit") per:
+Covered, when provided or arranged by your PCP.
+But coverage is limited to a one-time only benefit for one outpatient in vitro fertilization procedure while you are an HPH or HMSA member.
+If you get benefits for in vitro fertilization services under an HPH or HMSA plan, you will not be eligible for in vitro fertilization benefits under any other HPH or HMSA plan.

-- HMO product (e.g., Health Plan Hawaii) or - PPO product (e.g., Preferred Provider Plan/Comprehensive Medical Plan).

-If you have exhausted the above benefits under prior coverage with HMSA, you will be entitled to a one-time additional single IVF Benefit under your group plan, but only if you did not ever receive an IVF Benefit under an HMSA plan with that group.
 In vitro fertilization services are not covered when a surrogate is used.
-The in vitro procedures must be performed at a medical facility that conforms to the American College of Obstetricians and Gynecologists' guidelines for in vitro fertilization clinics or to the American Society for Reproductive Medicine's minimal standards for programs of in vitro fertilization.
+The in vitro procedures must be performed at a medical facility that conforms to the American College of Obstetricians and Gynecologists' guidelines for in vitro fertilization clinics or to the American

+Society for Reproductive Medicine's minimal standards for programs of in vitro fertilization.

 If you have a male partner, you must meet all of the following criteria:

-- You and your male partner have a five-year history of infertility or infertility is related to one or more of the following medical conditions: - Endometriosis; - Exposure in utero to diethylstilbestrol (DES); - Blockage or surgical removal of one or both fallopian tubes; or - Abnormal male factors contributing to the infertility. - You and your male partner have been unable to attain a successful pregnancy through other covered infertility treatments.
+- You and your male partner have a five-year history of infertility; or infertility is related to one or more of the following medical conditions: - Endometriosis; - Exposure in utero to diethylstilbestrol (DES); - Blockage or surgical removal of one or both fallopian tubes; or - Abnormal male factors contributing to the infertility. - You and your male partner have been unable to attain a successful pregnancy through other covered infertility treatments.